-Singing in other modes and melodies with and melodies with harmonic backgrounds of secondary chords and minor changes of key center.
-Aural study of beat divisions and intervals including compound and complex meters.
+Singing tonal music in various clefs, continued aural study of the elements of music, and dictation of intermediate rhythm, melody and diatonic harmony.
 Prerequisite: Completion of MUSI 1116 and concurrent enrollment in MUSI 1312.
 Credit 1 semester hour.

 MUSI 1303 - Fundamentals of Music I (3-0) 50.0904.55 26